 - Consistently develops various pathologies associated with NAFLD/NASH: steatosis, hepatocyte ballooning, inflammation, and fibrosis

-- Available for NAFLD/NASH studies at CrownBio site or for internal evaluation at your site.
+- Perform NAFLD/NASH studies at CrownBio or at your own site

 The FATZO-NAFLD/NASH model was created by inducing NAFLD/NASH by administration of a “western diet.”
 On diet, the model develops steatosis, hepatocyte ballooning, inflammation, and fibrosis over time.